 On top of writing, blogging, tweeting and giving media interviews about the Slow Movement, Carl rushes (slowly, of course) around the world to deliver speeches and workshops.
 His TED talk has been viewed over a million times.

-Newsweek described Carl as “an international spokesman for the concept of leisure.”
+The Globe and Mail called Carl “the global guru on the Slow Movement.”
+Newsweek described him as “an international spokesman for the concept of leisure.”
 ABC TV News called him “the unofficial godfather of a growing cultural shift toward slowing down.”
-Huffington Post labelled him “the godfather of the Slow movement.”
-The Financial Times featured him as a Guru of the Week.
+Huffington Post labelled him “the godfather of the Slow Movement.”
+The Sunday Edition (CBC Radio) noted that “Mr. Honoré is inarguably the world’s leading evangelist for what has become known as the Slow Movement.”
+The Financial Times featured Carl as a Guru of the Week.

 Carl lives in London with his wife and two children.
 In his spare time, he plays lots of sports, including football (soccer) and squash.
 He also plays for the top ball-hockey team in the UK.